 ➡ Reset your copy of Windows 11

 If absolutely nothing works, then as a last resort, all you can do is reset or reinstall the Windows 11 OS on your PC.
-There are chances that some important files were not installed during the previous installation.
+Possibly, some critical files were not installed during the previous installation.

 Let us know in the comments below which one of the above solutions helped you fix the Windows 11 update error 0x800f081f.
-Moreover, you can also share with us any other solution that cured the problem for you.
+Moreover, you can also share with us any other solution.